What Is Email Marketing for Artists?

 Here are ten suggestions for producing innovative and relevant content:

-- Video content is powerful.
-If you already create short videos to help stand out with your audience, embed them in your newsletter.
+1. Video content is powerful.
+If you already create short videos to help your audience stand out, embed them in your newsletter.
 A great way is to insert a tightly cropped screenshot image from the video.
 Then link the image to the streaming service, such as YouTube, where it is uploaded.
 Doing this avoids the problem of subscribers' email programs filtering embedded videos.

-- Special Deals.
-Provide exclusive invitations or offers only available to newsletter subscribers.
+2. Special Deals.
+Provide exclusive invitations or offers that are only available to newsletter subscribers.
 Make it pay for them.

-- Get personal.
+9. Get personal.
 For some of us, it is easy to share stories from our own lives.
 Do not despair if that is not you.
 Draw parallels from third-party examples.
 It could be anything that inspires you.
-Suppose you are into the classics where you learned a lesson, maybe something that deeply moved you from seeing or reading Les Miserables or Anna Karenina.
+Suppose you are into the classics, where you learned a lesson—maybe something that deeply moved you from seeing or reading Les Misérables or Anna Karenina.
 Relate changes to your life, art, or business from experience.
 Talk about how it informed or inspired your newest works.
 Sharing at this level is compelling, especially when including your art and creative process.

 How can an artist build up their email list?

 Now is the best time for artists to get serious about growing their email lists.
-A powerful way to promote your art, gain followers and get more clients is through growing an email list.
-With the correct techniques, and steady follow through you can build a list of subscribers who are interested in your latest art pieces or projects and want to hear about them.
+A powerful way to promote your art, gain followers, and get more clients is by growing an email list.
+With the correct techniques and steady follow-through, you can build a list of subscribers who are interested in your latest art pieces or projects and want to hear about them.

 The first step is to make an opt-in form that people can fill out to give their email addresses.
 You can add this to your website, blog, social media profiles, and even the end of your emails.
 Make sure you give people a reason to join, like a free download, aka lead magnet, or a special offer they can't get anywhere else.